catmaid/CATMAID/sphinx-doc/source/api.rst

 As a security measure, you will be prompted to re-enter your password, then shown your token string.

-To use the API token, set the HTTP ``Authorization`` header on all of your API requests to be "Token", a space, and the token string, e.g.::
+To use the API token, set the HTTP ``X-Authorization`` header on all of your API requests to be "Token", a space, and the token string, e.g.::

-    Authorization: Token 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b
+    X-Authorization: Token 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b

+CATMAID uses ``X-Authorization`` rather than ``Authorization`` so that it does not conflict with server-level HTTP authorization.

 .. warning::